JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7928 days**.

-And here is a just a random fact -  **A rose imprint that was fossilized in a slate was discovered in Florisant, Colorado, which is said to be thirty-five million years old**.
+And here is a just a random fact -  **Hippos drink as much as 250 litres of water in any given 24 hour period**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)